Matroska-Org/foundation-source/mkvalidator/ReadMe.txt

 mkvalidator is a command line tool to verify Matroska files for spec conformance.

-It currently checks for missing mandatory element, EBML "junk" data (use of unknown IDs), and profile violation (like a v1 file using v2 features).
+It currently checks for missing mandatory element, EBML "junk" data (use of unknown IDs), bad track or cues (index) entries, and profile violation (like a v1 file using v2 features).

 ** LICENSE **
 The program is licensed with the BSD license.
 So you can modify it in any way